Also known as: Chaotix (JP)

 The second character on the player select menu is a deleted character named "**********", who is listed second after Mighty.
 Informally known as "Wechnia" (a portmanteu of "white" and "echidna"), this character is the remnants of Tails, who was present in Sonic Crackers but scrapped sometime before the 1207 Chaotix prototype.
 In earlier prototypes, Tails could fly if the player pressed the jump button while holding up.
 Tails' palette remained in use in the 1207 prototype, while his behavior was intact until the 0119 prototype.

 In the final game, Tails uses Knuckles' graphics and Mighty's palette and moveset in attractions, and Mighty's graphics in the Bonus and Special Stages.
 The game will usually crash the instant Tails touches the floor, but it's possible to properly control him through hacking or loading the game in certain emulators such as Gens.
 However, the game will still be prone to crashing through certain interactions, such as balancing on a ledge.
 Although Tails uses Knuckles' graphics, almost none of them are displayed correctly - in fact, playing as Tails is the only way to see certain unused Knuckles graphics within the game itself, such as his throwing animation (used when spin dashing) and his dizzy animation (used when clinging to a wall).

 Sound Test Stuff

-In prototypes, the Sega screen plays a sound at code 6B.
-This was removed from the final game, however a different version of the sound remains in slot 6B.
+In the prototypes, the Sega screen plays a sound at code 6B.
+While this was removed from the final game, a different version of the sound remains in slot 6B.